 Do you remember the phrase mentioned earlier?
 The devil is in the details.
 It cannot be assumed that systems will correctly calculate Canadian indirect taxes without a detailed analysis of an organization’s transaction types and the exceptional transaction in the context of their business story.
 What is certain is that getting to the core of these transactions can mean significant savings for a company’s indirect taxes in Canada.

-Our experts at B. Hoffmann and Associates Ltd. will save you time on your indirect taxes and help protect your business’s money!
+Our experts at B. Hoffmann and Associates Ltd. will save you time on your indirect taxes, help you with indirect tax recoveries, and help protect your business’s money!